Do you have a tank top or sleeveless dress that doesn’t fit well on top?

 And they just feel baggy that way, don’t they?

-A customer recently brought this to me with this dilemma and you can do a simple alteration to make it fit better by putting in darts in a tank top or dress.
+A customer recently brought this tank top to me with this dilemma.
+You can do a simple alteration to make it fit better by putting in darts in a tank top or dress.

 Darts are pie shaped wedges of fabric stitched into a garment that take excess fabric out and help the garment fit better around the natural curves of the body.